-Document 1: "Before quitting this account of that first, and so all-important, battle of Manassas...we will relate how we fought our way against and at some points actually into the first Michigan Regiment, the flag of which was captured by James Glenn of our company, whose name was inscribed upon it when it was sent to Richmond.
-Our charging into that fine fighting command made a very close and stubborn contest between us...with fixed bayonets and clubbed guns in the end.
-Our difficult and dangerous work of trying to persuade them to quit the field was indeed hard of accomplishment, and cost us [many] lives, but we did finally put them to rout, and our victory, because of its disastrous results, was thereby the greater, and, in war terms, the more highly honorable.
-At that time, or only a few moments later, what may be termed the slaughter of a regiment, or battalion of red-breeched Zouaves from Brooklyn, New York, immediately in front of the 27th Regiment, was a clear case, on their part, of self-imposed butchery." - C. A. Fonerdon
+Document Text: "Before quitting this account of that first, and so all-important, battle of Manassas, and our charge into Ricketts' Battery, we will relate how we fought our way against and at some points actually into the first Michigan Regiment, the flag of which was captured by James Glenn of our company, whose name was inscribed upon it when it was sent to Richmond.
+Our charging into that fine fighting command made a very close and stubborn contest between us, of a very sanguinary nature too, with fixed bayonets and clubbed guns in the end.
+Our difficult and dangerous work of trying to persuade them to quit the field was indeed hard of accomplishment, and cost us scores of lives, but we did finally put them to rout, and our victory, because of its disastrous results, was thereby the greater, and, in war terms, the more highly honorable.
+At that time, or only a few moments later, what may be termed the slaughter of a regiment, or battalion of red-breeched Zouaves from Brooklyn, New York, immediately in front of the 27th Regiment, was a clear case, on their part, of self-imposed butchery."